mhausenblas/howtoq.help/use-cases/qdeveloper.md

 ## Development

-In the software development process:
+In this section we look at use cases around the software development process.

+### Migrating legacy code
+{: .d-inline-block }

+Last modified 2024-05-17
+{: .label .label-green }

+In [Getting Started with Amazon Q Developer agent for code transformation](https://community.aws/content/2eVdhUJCeXdscDUnfGK4GpCZ6Ya/getting-started-with-amazon-q-developer-agent-for-code-transformation), Vinicius Senger shows you step-by-step how to upgrade your Java 8 or 11 projects to Java 17, using the Amazon Q Developer agent for code transformation.

-- Code review and optimization
+### Code review and optimization

-- API implementation
-- Serverless development
+### Implementing APIs

+### Support for serverless development

-- Error handling
+### Error handling

-- Testing strategies
-- Documentation
+### Developing testing strategies

+### Add and enrich documentation

 ## Infrastructure